yuelaiwang/CEMBA_AMULET_Scrublet/README.md

 ```--proportion``` A float specifying the proportion of doublets in a simulated dataset (default: 0.1)

+This step would generate a bam file of the simulated dataset containing singlets and artificial doublets, a ground truth tsv file, and ```singlecell.csv``` file for AMULET input.
+An example of the ground truth file can be seen here ```$temp/data/simulated_datasets/dataset1/ground.truth.tsv```.

 ### Step 3.
 Remove doublets on simulated datasets